 I thought I would introduce a new character.

-Since I’m in the process of writing an update to book #3 “Race Against Time”, I thought I’d fill all of you in on one new character – even though she will not be in the story for very long.
+Since I’m in the process of writing an update to book #3 “Race Against Time”, I thought I’d fill all of you in on one new character – even though she will not be a central character, she does eventually make an important difference.

 Her maiden name is Anna Catherine O’Malley and she hails from a strictly Catholic family that made its home in Philadelphia just after the American Revolutionary War.